US response to the virus is met with incredulity abroad | WTOP

 When the virus first appeared in the United States, Trump and his supporters quickly dismissed it as either a “hoax” or a virus that would quickly disappear once warmer weather arrived.
 At one point, Trump suggested that ultraviolet light or injecting disinfectants would eradicate the virus.
 (He later said he was being facetious).

-Trump’s frequent complaints about Dr. Anthony Fauci have regularly made headlines in Europe, where the U.S. infectious diseases expert is a respected eminence grise.
+Trump’s frequent complaints about Dr. Anthony Fauci have regularly made headlines in Europe, where the U.S. infectious-disease expert is a respected figure.
 Italy’s leading COVID-19 hospital offered Fauci a job if Trump fired him.

 Trump has defended the U.S. response, blaming China, where the virus was first detected, for America’s problems and saying the U.S. numbers are so high because there is so much testing.
 Trump supporters and Americans who have refused to wear masks against all medical advice back that line.

-“There’s no reason to fear any sickness that’s out there,” said Julia Ferjo, a mother of three in Alpine, Texas, who says she is “vehemently” against wearing a mask.
-Ferjo, 35, teaches fitness classes in a large gym with open doors, where she doesn’t allow participants to wear masks.
+“There’s no reason to fear any sickness that’s out there,” said Julia Ferjo, a mother of three in Alpine, Texas, who is “vehemently” against wearing a mask.
+Ferjo, 35, teaches fitness classes in a large gym with open doors.
+She doesn’t allow participants to wear masks.

 “When you’re breathing that hard, I would pass out,” she said.
 “I do not want people just dropping like flies.”

-And health officials watched with alarm as thousands of bikers gathered Friday in the small South Dakota city of Sturgis for a 10-day motorcycle rally.
-The state has no mask mandates and many bikers expressed defiance of measures meant to prevent the virus’s spread.
+And health officials watched with alarm as thousands of bikers gathered Friday in the small South Dakota city of Sturgis for an annual 10-day motorcycle rally.
+The state has no mask mandates, and many bikers expressed defiance of measures meant to prevent the virus’s spread.

 Dr. David Ho, director of the Aaron Diamond AIDS Research Center at Columbia University Irving Medical Center, who is leading a team seeking treatments for COVID-19, decried such behavior, as well as the country’s handling of the virus.